Cyberbot777/portfolio/README.md

    - Scroll through sections to view my background, projects, and contact information.

 2. **Interact with Features**:
-   - **Projects**: Hover over project cards to see a darker blue effect and scale animation.
+   - **Projects**: Hover over project cards to see a scale animation.
-   - **Contact**: Click the GitHub link to visit my profile.
+   - **Contact**: Click the GitHub and LinkedIn buttons to visit my profiles.

 3. **Development Setup (Optional)**:
    - Clone the repository: `git clone https://github.com/Cyberbot777/portfolio.git`